 Made Possible by Grants from the California State University Long Beach Alumni Association

 Introduction The purpose of this web site is to provide you, the viewer, with aerial perspectives of southern California's remarkable landscapes and geological features.
 To this end thousands of high-quality digital photographs have been taken from low-flying airplanes across scenic and geologically significant portions of southern California.
 These photographs are the basis for this web site, and it is expected that many of them will serve as a baseline for the evaluation and study of future natural and human-induced changes to the landscapes of southern California.
-Upcoming flights will fill in some of the gaps that are present now for the different regions labeled on the map below.
 To add context and perspective, some high-altitude space photographs are included on the different web pages.

 Accessing the Photographs The map below has hotspots that you can click on to see photographs of an area of interest to you.
 Drag your cursor to a region of the map, click once, and begin your adventure.

 You can also click on the links below to go to the same links shown on the map above.

 Point Conception Santa Barbara County Ventura County Carrizo Plain Santa Clarita

 San Andreas Fault San Gabriel Mountains

 Cajon Pass San Bernardino Mountains Western Mojave Desert Eastern Mojave Desert Salton Sea

 San Jacinto Mountains Inland Empire Orange County Los Angeles Catalina Island San Diego County